dgmjr-io/DgmjrSdk/src/README.md

   - msbuild
   - readme
   - sdk
-description: A README file for the Dgmjr SDK
+description: The Dgmjr SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.
 slug: readme-md
 keywords:
   - Dgmjr